cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/apptemplates.rst

 Starting an Adapter
 -------------------
-Starting a Batch Adapter schedules a Workflow to be run periodically based on the cron schedule that is configured in the Adapter.
-Starting a Realtime Adapter starts a CDAP Worker.
+Starting a Batch Adapter schedules a workflow to be run periodically based on the cron schedule that is configured in the Adapter.
+Starting a Realtime Adapter starts a CDAP worker.

 To start an Adapter, submit an HTTP POST request::